brianSalk/blast_practice_data/README.md

 ## content
 ### new_speices.fasta
-fasta file created with my fast++ tool, contains the entire genome of a hypothetical new speices
+fasta file created with my [fastcpp tool](https://github.com/brianSalk/fastcpp), contains the entire genome of a hypothetical new speices
 ### queries/mismatch
 Used to demonstrate blast output format and statistics
 ### queries/short.fasta